 Your job shouldn't cost your life, but for some, this has unfortunately been the case.

-Better understand your workplace fatality risks by identifying the top hazardous situations through common sense and engineering out danger.
-Then explore relevant technological solutions that are constantly changing and improving with workplace equipment including gas detection, sensors, fatigue detection technologies and immersive technologies.
+Better understand your workplace fatality risks by identifying the top hazardous situations and relevant technology solutions for your organization.
+Explore technological solutions that are constantly changing and improving with workplace equipment including gas detection, sensors, fatigue detection technologies and immersive technologies.

 After gaining necessary insight, workers and employers can actively collaborate to improve workplace safety programs.
 Workers can report hazards promptly and make suggestions for improvement or solutions.
 They can continue to be good safety role models for my friend and family, even off the job.